 How Having a Narcissistic Boss Affects Your Mental Health

 If your narcissist boss’s expectations and supply are not met, you will begin to notice bad moods, excessive irritation, agitation, and maybe infatuation with whoever is considered beneath them.
 Narcissistic bosses tend to have all-or-nothing thinking, so they may think that if you disagree or challenge them, that you are out to get them.
 Because they are very insecure, they see any behavior like that as a threat.
 They can start to create cliques and isolate and bully certain employees, even gaslighting them into believing things that are not true.
-To add, they may even increase the workload for those employees and force them to quit or want to leave.
+They may even increase the workload for those employees and force them to quit or want to leave.

 Those on staff may begin to doubt their work, their achievements, and their ability to move up or even sustain the position they have.
 These doubts and uncertainties may escalate, beginning to undermine and interfere with your concentration, your productivity, and eventually your self-esteem.
 Having a narcissist as a boss is always a negative thing because of the psychological warfare they use to ensure their position at work and garner the admiration of those around them.